 - Degree in accounting, finance, or business strongly preferred

 - Working knowledge of QuickBooks

 - Experience with and/or knowledge of the accounting requirements for nonprofits preferred

 NRI pays a competitive salary commensurate with experience and provides excellent benefits.

-NRI Summer 2016 Interns should be enrolled in an undergraduate program and have strong research and writing skills.
+NRI Interns should be enrolled in an undergraduate program and have strong research and writing skills.
+Interns in the Fall and Spring should be available to work 20 hours per week, with flexible scheduling based on course load.
+Summer Internships entail full-time work for 8-10 weeks.
 Interns must be comfortable in a support role to the NRI Fellows and staff.
-Interns should successfully manage multiple projects simultaneously, have a high degree of conscientiousness, excellent organizational skills, and must be proficient with basic computer software programs.
-Familiarity with and interest in the work of WFB is a plus.
-Interns should be able to dedicate 40 hours per week (for 10-12 weeks) and will be paid a weekly stipend.
-Interns will begin in late May or early June.
-Interns will be assigned specific projects to work on based on their skill sets.
-It is important to note that this is not a journalism internship.
+Interns should successfully manage multiple projects simultaneously, have a high degree of conscientiousness and excellent organizational skills, and be proficient with basic computer software programs.
+Experience with WordPress, and a familiarity with an interest in the work of WFB, is a plus.

-Applicants should send a resume, transcript (unofficial acceptable), recommendation, and a cover letter explaining why you would like to work with the National Review Institute to Charlotte Sawyer, Programs Officer, at email@example.com with the subject line indicating which office opening he or she is applying for: [NYC or DC] Office Summer Intern.
-Applications should be submitted no later than Friday, February 26, 2016.
+Applicants should send a resume, transcript (unofficial acceptable), recommendation, and a cover letter explaining why you would like to work with the National Review Institute to email@example.com with the subject line: NRI Office Intern.
+Applications will be reviewed on a rolling basis.

 Please use the contact info above for any further questions.
 NRI often partners with the Charles Koch Institute, The Fund for American Studies, and other internship programs when hiring interns, and applicants can choose to apply through either program, as well.